Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What is an induction cooktop?

-These flat-surface cooktops produce an electromagnetic field to heat the base of the cookware, rather than the stovetop itself, ensuring that the cooktop remains cool to the touch throughout the cooking process.
+These flat-surface cooktops produce an electromagnetic field to heat the base of the cookware, ensuring that the cooktop remains cool to the touch throughout the cooking process.

 Why should I consider an induction cooktop?